 What is a travel writer without a few trips?
 It has been a while since I took a trip that was not with or for family.
-The last one was in winter as a quick trip out and back to DC.
+The last one was a quick trip out and back to DC in winter.

 Now I love every one of my family members, maybe my niece Mackenzie and Abby, my sister’s dog, a little more.
 But there is still love for the adults.
 But as a solo traveler, it is nice to travel some on my own and enjoy the experience.